from small one page howto to huge articles all in one place

 -T, --table-truncate columns

-Specify columns where is allowed to truncate text when necessary, otherwise very long table entries may be printed on multiple lines.
+Specify columns where text can be truncated when necessary, otherwise very long table entries may be printed on multiple lines.

 -E, --table-noextreme columns